 - 8. Beating

-The leaf extended by machine is transferred and beaten to the size of the main paper.
-The finished leaf is then transferred to hiromono-cho (stacked paper sheets) for the final assessment; if the leaf makes the grade it is temporarily stored in the hiromono-hako (box) until the gold leaf is cut to size during the grading the quality of gold leafs.
+- 9. Transferring and grading The leaf extended by machine is transferred and beaten to the size of the main paper.
+The finished leaf is then transferred to a stack of 100 beaten papers called hiromono book for the final assessment.
+Its quality is graded and it is temporarily stored in the hiromono box until the gold leaf is cut to size during the grading the quality of gold leafs.

 Where to Buy & More Information